Scripting

 | General | Shared scratchpads, utilities, and workflows not anchored to a single trajectory |

-| Trajectory | Notebook work that should stay close to one specific simulation dataset |
+| Trajectory | Notebook work tied to one specific simulation dataset |

 How sessions are created